-The Future of Banking: Will Online Banking Eliminate Brick & Mortars?
+The Future of Banking in 2023: Will Online Banking Eliminate Brick & Mortars?

 According to a recent survey from GOBankingRates, more than one in four people — 27% — do their banking entirely online.
 That includes 31% of 25- to 34-year-olds.